 2. Internet Banking: Anyone who undertakes internet banking can also give their offering via the congregation's bank account.

 3. Freewill Offering Envelopes: If you would rather not make your offerings in any other way while buildings are closed, please simply put your normal offering aside each week and then give the appropriate amount when buildings reopen.
-You can nevertheless deliver envelopes to the Minister, Wayne Pearce (17 Lethnot Road) the Session Clerk, Andy Turnbull (8 The Glebe) either of the two Deputy Session Clerks Carol Webster and Douglas Gow (24 Castle Gardens/Glen Almond, Dalhousie Street) or the outgoing Treasurer, John Clark (Eskdale, Duriehill Road).
+You can nevertheless deliver envelopes to the Minister, Wayne Pearce (17 Lethnot Road) the Session Clerk, Andy Turnbull (8 The Glebe) or Deputy Session Clerk Douglas Gow (Glenalmond, Dalhousie Street) or the Treasurer, Tim Ambrose (Little Brechin).
 Ideally, only cheques will be included and not cash in order to comply with the Church's advice that all cash should be counted in the presence of at least two independent persons and also to comply with current guidance on the handling of cash due to the Covid 19 virus, but notes and coins are still OK, if that suits you!

 4. Gift Aid: Anyone who has not signed a Gift Aid declaration form is encouraged to do so.
 An information leaflet including a declaration form can be found here: